Sadzurami/node-kopeechka-store/readme.md

 - `website` (string, optional): The website to get domains for.
 - `options.trusted` (boolean, optional): Switch to get trusted domains.
 Default is `true`.
 - `options.kopeechka` (boolean, optional): Switch to get Kopeechka domains.
 Default is `true`.
-- `options.count` (object, optional): Switch to filter domains by their count.
 - `options.count.min` (number, optional): Minimum count of the domain.
 - `options.count.max` (number, optional): Maximum count of the domain.
-- `options.price` (object, optional): Switch to filter domains by their price.
 - `options.price.min` (number, optional): Minimum price of the domain.
 - `options.price.max` (number, optional): Maximum price of the domain.